-There is currently no multi-tenant office space located in the study area.
-The corporate office market, 95% of which is located in Mecklenburg County, is unlikely to decentralize into the study area during the projected period of the Plan.
-Analysis determined that this is due to Mecklenburg County's remaining development capacity, existing road network, proximity to Charlotte-Douglas International Airport, and public transit development.
+There is no multi-tenant office space located in the Study Area.
+Approximately 95% of the current corporate office market in the Charlotte region is located in Mecklenburg County.
+It is unlikely that this market will decentralize into the Study Area because of Mecklenburg County's existing development capacity, road network, proximity to the Charlotte-Douglas International Airport, and recent transit development.